rugbyprof/5143-Operating-Systems/Assignments/01-A01/README.md

 1. If your first and last name are not present, add them along with an email address.
 2. If your email on my roster is incorrect, or you use a different one, then change it.
-3. Add your github username<sup>*</sup>
+3. Add your Github username<sup>*</sup>
 4. Add a link to your 5143-OS repository<sup>*</sup>

-*Your repository name and your github username are NOT the same thing.
+*Your repository name and your Github username are NOT the same thing.
-*I should be able to click your repo link, and your github repository (along with your README file ... images and all ... should proudly be displayed).
+*I should be able to click your repo link, and your Github repository (along with your README file ... images and all ... should proudly be displayed).

 ### Rules for emailing me:
 ---